-The Final Instructions magazine will also be available to download here.
+The app will be available to download for iOS or Android devices.

-Riders will depart in waves from Sandown Park in Esher from 14:30-15:30.
+Riders will depart in waves from Sandown Park in Esher.
 Riders will be notified of their start time by email in early July.

 Find out more about the Prudential RideLondon-Surrey 19 route.